-Seeing black dots as a sign of true vanilla can quickly lead one astray.
+Taking black dots as a sign of real vanilla can quickly lead you astray.
 Some manufacturers grind after all Pods.
 However, the flavor has already been extracted from them beforehand and thus the dots have no added value for the taste.

-Some food producers or ice cream makers actually go so far as to simply take Imitation coffee grounds.
-If you want to know more, just read my article "Nine tips on how to recognize a really good ice cream parlor".
+Some food producers or ice cream manufacturers actually go so far as to simply take Imitation coffee grounds.
+If you want to know more, just read my article "9 tips on how to recognize a really good ice cream parlor"..

 Very careful should be when terms other than those listed above is used.
-These are non-proprietary and can be used without restriction. „Vanilla"is such an example.
+These are not protected by food law and can be used without restriction.
+"Vanilla"is such an example.
 Therefore, do not buy such products in any case!

-Also from Images of the pod or flower on the package you shouldn't be fooled.
-The only way to be sure is to look at the ingredients list.
+Also from Images of the pod or flower on the package you should not be deceived.
+The only way to be sure is to look at the list of ingredients.

 Therefore I have switched to no industrially produced ice cream to buy, but to make my own ice cream.
 Four good reasons to make his ice creamyou can find in another article.

 At the GELATISSIMO 2020 the ice professionals Federico Maronati and Filippo Zampieron have Live show given precisely on this topic.
 At the end there was still the Recipe to the vanilla ice cream prepared on stage, which you can of course here further down can find exclusively.